Can jelly beans change the world?

 Born in 2000 to combat prejudice, Diversity Beans create a unique opportunity that forces people to put their assumptions to the test.
 Like, "don't judge a book by its cover", don't judge these beans by their color.
 Tasked as a teaching tool for bias, prejudice, and stereotypes, Diversity Beans open the door to deepening conversations about past experiences and belief systems.

-I’ve tried to write this "about page" hundreds of times over the years.
-It has never felt authentic because, well, it’s just so hard to be vulnerable.
+I’ve tried to write this "about" page many times over the years.
+It never felt authentic because, well, it’s just so hard to be vulnerable.
 I don't want to feel judged.
 Then it dawned on me, Diversity Beans are all about being vulnerable.
 Sharing our experiences is ever so hard, but oh so valuable.

 So, here it goes...

 Hi, my name is Tracy Jackson and I’m the maker of Diversity Beans, brainchild of Professor Delane McUne.

-My experience is fairly common.
-I left home at 18, joined the Air Force, met a cute boy, fell in love, got married, had children, and the like.
+My story is quite common--I left home at 18, joined the USAF, fell in love, got married, had children, and the like.

 Until I share that, in 33 years, my [white] parents have never met my [Black] husband.